mfnp14/Original_Projects/README.txt

 	Further info on how each function works can be found within its introduction in each file.

-	Hope this may help any member in this community and look forward to get feedback as well as to hear how much help these files provided you.
+	Hope this may help any member in this community and look forward to getting feedback as well as to hearing how much help these files provided you.